top of page

 2. Explore Your Home Loan Options

-Banks in Malta typically cover up to 90% of the property price via a home loan.
-The remaining 10% must come from your savings (unless you qualify for special schemes).
+Banks in Malta usually cover up to 90% of the property price via a home loan.
+The remaining 10% must come from your savings unless you qualify for special schemes.

 Your loan eligibility depends on: